 You will find Marble Falls about 38 miles northwest of Austin, making it one of the fun and easy day trips from Austin.
 Located on the edge of Lake Marble Falls (another one of the Highland Lakes of Burnet County’s lakes), the town of Marble Falls is so much fun and definitely worth visiting.

-Now, it is no secret that I love Fiesta Winery, so I was thrilled to see that they have a nice, prominent location in Downtown Marble Falls.
+It is no secret that I love Fiesta Winery, so I was thrilled to see that they have a nice, prominent location in Downtown Marble Falls.

 Upon entering, Fiesta immediately puts a smile on my face.
 I love their play on rustic décor and their fun, colorful wine labels that line the walls.

 Fiesta has a wide variety of wines, making it easy for everyone to find a wine they love here.
-The manager of the Marble Falls Store, Patrice, explained to me that she has “wines for all palates.
+The manager of the Marble Falls Store, Patrice, explained that she has “wines for all palates.
 If you like dry wines, I have them.
 If you like sweet wines, I have those.
 Only drink red?
 No problem!”

 This is one of the reasons I love Fiesta.
-They have so many wine offerings and they are all delicious!
+They have so many wine offerings, and they are all delicious!

 Sugar Mama Cookies